r-huijts/YouTubeKit/README.md

                           .filter { $0.isNativelyPlayable }
                           .highestResolutionStream()

+if let stream = stream {
+    // Use client headers if required for proper playback if stream.requiresClientHeaders {
+        let playerItem = AVPlayerItem(url: stream.url)
+        let headers = stream.playbackHeaders

+        // Add headers to the player item for (key, value) in headers {
+            playerItem.addObserver(forKeyPath: "status", options: [], context: nil)
+            // Note: In a real implementation, you'd need to use custom URL loading
+            // or modify the AVAsset resource loader to include these headers }

+        let player = AVPlayer(playerItem: playerItem)
+    } else {
-let player = AVPlayer(url: stream!.url)
+        let player = AVPlayer(url: stream.url)
+    }
+}
 // -> Now present the player however you like
 ```
 The `isNativelyPlayable` parameter is used to filter only streams that are natively decodable on the current operating system and device.
+Some streams may require client-specific headers for proper playback authentication.

 ### Example 2